shcaba/Ageing_Error_app/README.md

 (see small arrow in button to change options)

-3. The Shiny will open and you can begin using the app
+3. The application will open and you can begin using it.